Wendell David Associates Inc. Sells 2,015 Shares of Novo Nordisk A/S (NYSE:NVO)

-Wendell David Associates Inc. lowered its holdings in shares of Novo Nordisk A/S (NYSE:NVO – Free Report) by 5.3% during the 1st quarter, HoldingsChannel reports.
-The fund owned 35,704 shares of the company’s stock after selling 2,015 shares during the period.
-Wendell David Associates Inc.’s holdings in Novo Nordisk A/S were worth $5,682,000 as of its most recent SEC filing.
+Wendell David Associates Inc. trimmed its position in Novo Nordisk A/S (NYSE:NVO – Free Report) by 5.3% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 35,704 shares of the company’s stock after selling 2,015 shares during the quarter.
+Wendell David Associates Inc.’s holdings in Novo Nordisk A/S were worth $5,682,000 at the end of the most recent reporting period.

-Several other hedge funds have also bought and sold shares of NVO.
-Roundview Capital LLC boosted its stake in Novo Nordisk A/S by 0.6% during the first quarter.
-Roundview Capital LLC now owns 18,803 shares of the company’s stock worth $2,088,000 after acquiring an additional 106 shares in the last quarter.
-BlackRock Inc. lifted its stake in shares of Novo Nordisk A/S by 45.4% in the first quarter.
-BlackRock Inc. now owns 5,035,879 shares of the company’s stock worth $559,235,000 after buying an additional 1,571,747 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its stake in shares of Novo Nordisk A/S by 0.9% in the first quarter.
-Dimensional Fund Advisors LP now owns 739,585 shares of the company’s stock worth $82,131,000 after buying an additional 6,903 shares in the last quarter.
-Blair William & Co.
-IL lifted its stake in shares of Novo Nordisk A/S by 12.7% in the first quarter.
-Blair William & Co.
-IL now owns 19,466 shares of the company’s stock worth $2,136,000 after buying an additional 2,194 shares in the last quarter.
-Finally, Sei Investments Co. lifted its stake in shares of Novo Nordisk A/S by 17.5% in the first quarter.
-Sei Investments Co. now owns 107,175 shares of the company’s stock worth $11,913,000 after buying an additional 15,996 shares in the last quarter.
-Institutional investors own 6.30% of the company’s stock.
+Other large investors have also recently made changes to their positions in the company.
+Schubert & Co increased its holdings in shares of Novo Nordisk A/S by 96.2% in the fourth quarter.
+Schubert & Co now owns 204 shares of the company’s stock worth $28,000 after purchasing an additional 100 shares during the last quarter.
+RFP Financial Group LLC purchased a new position in Novo Nordisk A/S in the fourth quarter worth about $30,000.
+Tsfg LLC purchased a new position in Novo Nordisk A/S in the fourth quarter worth about $30,000.
+GPS Wealth Strategies Group LLC purchased a new position in Novo Nordisk A/S in the first quarter worth about $39,000.
+Finally, Financial Management Professionals Inc. grew its position in Novo Nordisk A/S by 27.5% in the first quarter.
+Financial Management Professionals Inc. now owns 301 shares of the company’s stock worth $48,000 after acquiring an additional 65 shares in the last quarter.
+6.30% of the stock is owned by institutional investors.

-Several brokerages have recently issued reports on NVO.
-StockNews.com assumed coverage on shares of Novo Nordisk A/S in a research note on Thursday, May 18th.
-They issued a “strong-buy” rating on the stock.
-Credit Suisse Group raised shares of Novo Nordisk A/S from a “neutral” rating to an “outperform” rating in a report on Thursday, April 13th.
+Several research analysts recently commented on the company.
+StockNews.com assumed coverage on Novo Nordisk A/S in a research report on Thursday, May 18th.
+They issued a “strong-buy” rating for the company.
+Credit Suisse Group upgraded Novo Nordisk A/S from a “neutral” rating to an “outperform” rating in a research report on Thursday, April 13th.

 Novo Nordisk A/S, a healthcare company, engages in the research, development, manufacture, and marketing of pharmaceutical products worldwide.
 It operates in two segments, Diabetes and Obesity care, and Rare Disease.
 The Diabetes and Obesity care segment provides products in the areas of insulins, GLP-1 and related delivery systems, oral antidiabetic products, obesity, glucagon, needles, and other chronic diseases.